dpvreony/dpvreonywebsite/src/DPVreony.Website/input/articles/opensource.md

 # Getting involved as an Open Source maintainer

-New Project or Contribute elsewhere
+## New Project or Contribute elsewhere
-* What's your motivation?
+### What's your motivation?

-STOP: If your motivation is money be aware it's very difficult to make a living from open source software.
+**TAKE NOTE:** If your motivation is money be aware it's very difficult to make a living from open source software.
 If you're lucky you may get a job where you're paid to do open source software, or you may occasionally be offered money to support changes \ usages of your project.
 It's also possible your open source may land you a job.

-* What's your limitations?
+### What are your limitations?

 Everyone has limitations.
 Time is finite and people have different strengths and weaknesses.
 Be honest with yourself and others.
 Look after your physical and mental health and avoid burnout.

-Managing your process and project via a maturity model
+## Managing your process and project via a maturity model

+Your aim should be to have a project that is sustainable.
+The documentation below will detail a lot of things to consider and the more you can structure and automate the more you help yourself and other contributors not get bogged down in manual housekeeping.
+However taking the time to put processes in place also requires time and there are tradeoffs in up front time and the long term returns.
+The key is to understand the different considerations and keep a note of the decisions you make on them.
+This will help drive your understanding and plan your way through a sustainability and maturity model as you progress through the life of the project.

 Source Code Storage
 Personal Repo vs Organisation